nikolagp/cookinc-app/README.md

 # What issues have I faced and how I resolved them

 Most challenging part was routing among the components and sometimes I faced challenges with the props.
-But a with the help of YouTube and React documentation I become comfortabe working with it by the end of this project.
+But with the help of YouTube, W3Schools and React documentation I become comfortabe working with it by the end of this project.

 # Source